 ApexSQLDoc /dbes:AdventureWorks2014 /od:D:\Test\Documentation /so:32 /v /f

-To use the generated bitwise set based on the selected objects, add the“/o:” switch (without quotations marks) along with the bitwise set number that represents a combination of the selected objects in the CLI command, like shown in the example below:
+To use the generated bitwise set based on the selected objects, add the“/o:” switch (without quotations marks) along with the bitwise set number that represents a combination of the selected objects in the CLI command, as shown in the example below:

 ApexSQLDoc /dbes:AdventureWorks2014 /od:D:\Test\Documentation /o:26422370103805 /v /f

-ApexSQL Clean, ApexSQL Diff, ApexSQL Script
+ApexSQL Clean, ApexSQL Diff, ApexSQL Diff for MySQL, ApexSQL Script

 In the Object filter tab, you may choose the appropriate combination of the objects that will be processed.
 For each combination of the selected object, the bitwise set will be generated.
-To use it in CLI, add a switch “/include:” (without quotation marks) and the bitwise set that represents the object selection, like shown in the example below:
+To use it in CLI, add a switch “/include:” (without quotation marks) and the bitwise set that represents the object selection, as shown in the example below:

 ApexSQLDiff /d1:AdventureWorks2014 /d2:AdventureWorks2016 /include:4780317 /v /f

-Top FAQs about bitwise set
+Top FAQs about a bitwise set

-Q: Why is bitwise set used?
+Q: Why is the bitwise set used?

-For example, if the following object types: Tables, Data types, and Users were to be used in the CLI using the include switch they would have to be entered as: “/include:8 /include:4096 /include:8192”, where the number 8 represents Tables, number 4096 represents Data types and number 8192 represents Users.
+For example, if the following object types: Tables, Data types, and Users were to be used in the CLI using the include switch they would have to be entered as “/include:8 /include:4096 /include:8192”, where the number 8 represents Tables, number 4096 represents Data types and number 8192 represents Users.
 When all three object types are selected in the GUI they will produce bitwise set number 12296, and when that number is used with the switch “/o:” it will include all three object types listed above.
 So, “/o:12296” would act the same as the “/include:8 /include:4096 /include:8192”.